trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Backup Without OnlyKey App {#backup-without-onlykey-app}

 The process is the same to backup without the app.
+OnlyKey can type out your encrypted backup anywhere.

-Instead of clicking in the Backup data box you could click into any text editor like notepad and when the backup is complete save the file using whatever filename you prefer.
-In the same way you could also click into any email client and then when the backup is complete send the email to yourself or someone else.
+**Save to a text file** - Instead of clicking in the Backup data box you could click into any text editor like notepad and when the backup is complete save the text file using whatever filename you prefer.

-{% include note.html content="While the backup is already encrypted using what would be considered as strong encryption, we recommend due to the sensitive nature of the information to double encrypt it before sending over insecure means.
-For example, if you already use encrypted email like PGP/GPG then encrypt the email before sending.
-Or if storing in some kind of cloud storage like Dropbox then encrypt the backup using Veracrypt/Truecrypt, encrypted zip file, or equivalent.
-This will ensure that not only is the backup given extra protection but will ensure that any snooping eyes would not even be able to tell that the encrypted file contains an OnlyKey backup." %}
+**Save it in an email** - In the same way you could also click into any email client and then when the backup is complete send the email to yourself or someone else.

 ## Restore From Backup {#restore-from-backup}